dbwebb-se/python/example/intro-challenge/instruction.md

 # Challenge

-Write all your commands on separate lines in challenge/answer.txt.
-Start from the folder "challenge".
+Write all your commands on separate lines in intro-challenge/answer.txt.
+Start from the folder "intro-challenge".

 ### Challenge 1 - movies
 In the folder "movies" there are five folders.
 Three of them has a plot.txt file inside and two has not.